 A representative currency, also known as commodity-based currency, was subjected to the gold standard or silver standard.

-In Fiat’s case, you can print as much money as you want, but that comes together with inflation.
+In the case of fiat currencies, you can print as much money as you want, but that comes together with inflation.

 SIDENOTE.
 Inflation – The expansion of currency and an increase in the general price level of goods and services.